 When will Universal Credit affect me?

-'Full service' Universal Credit will be introduced to Jobcentres in Doncaster, meaning couples and families who would have normally claimed one of the 6 benefits being replaced, will need to claim Universal Credit instead
+Working-age people who would have normally claimed one of the 6 benefits being replaced, will need to claim Universal Credit

 Benefit claimants who have a particular change to their circumstances will also be required to make a new claim for Universal Credit.
-Click here for a list of the changes where a new claim for Universal Credit would be triggered
+Click here for a list of these changes

-Claimants already receiving Universal Credit will be invited by the Jobcentre to reapply for 'full service' Universal Credit
+Single claimants already receiving Universal Credit under the 'live service' will be invited by the Jobcentre to apply Universal Credit under the new 'full service'

 How can I prepare for Universal Credit?

 There are a number of things you need to consider when claiming Universal Credit.
-You will have to wait around 6 weeks for your first payment so it will be vital to save money beforehand to see you through this period.
+It will take around 6 weeks to receive your first payment so it's vital to save money now to see you through this period.